 Both are called inverse-square laws because of their dependence on the reciprocal of the square of the distance between charges or masses.
 This is a very important aspect of these equations.
 If we double the distance between particles, the force between them (gravitational or electrostatic) decreases by a factor of four (22), not two.

-Here is a picture of how the force falls off as a function of separation:
+Here is a picture of how the force decreases (or "falls off") as a function of separation:

 The electrostatic force (written as Fc or Fes) between two charges, q1 and q2 is given by Coulomb's law:

 where k = 9.0 x 109 N·m2·C-1 is the Coulomb constant, the charges have units of Coulombs (C), and r is the separation between them in meters.

 The electrostatic force is negative because a proton and a neutron attract each other, but we're really interested in the size (magnitude) of the force here.
 Now those forces are quite different.
 To see just how different, let's divide the larger force by the smaller:

 That's an immense difference.
 The electrostatic force is 2,000,000,000,000,000,000,000, 000,000,000,000,000,000 times stronger than the gravitational force.

 First, notice that the radius of the spheres was a bit of a red herring here – not that useful as long as we're treating our spheres as point charges, a common approximation.

 9.9 TeraNewtons is a tremendous force.
 Little could stop those spheres from smashing into one-another.